pombredanne/paulmillr.github.io/_posts/2012-12-22-libertarianism-how-it-works.md

 ### Advantages
 * Quality of security providers and courts will rise.
 They won’t have territorial monopolies as before and will be forced to comply at least with industrial standard.
 When some corporation won’t be able to protect its clients, it will lose them and money.
 * There will be less corruption in courts and defence agencies, because private companies are less interested in it.
 * Law-abiding citizens won’t be forced to pay for prisoners.
 Today USA spends 30K$/year on each convict.
-Norway people spend 100K$/year.
+Norwegian people spend 100K$/year.

 ### Real-life examples
-1. VIP persons and especially state servants (top-level politics) today usually hire private security firms for personal security.
+1. Important people and especially state servants (top-level politics) today usually hire private security firms for personal security.
 2. Many states are already hiring private armies.
 For example, USA hired Blackwater during Afghan war.

 In 1990s, in Russia, state collapsed and was not been able to protect citizens and businesses.
 Private defence firms (roofs) had emerged.

-At first, most firms were protection racketeers, requiring a tribute for ensuring that they don’t touch payer’s property.
+At first, most firms were protection racketeers, requiring a toll for ensuring that they don’t touch payer’s property.

 But then, because of competition, only those agencies had survived, which cared more about their long-term relationships with clients.